 The National Surgical Adjuvant Breast and Bowel Project (NSABP) has been instrumental in changing the paradigm of the surgical management of both invasive and noninvasive breast cancer that was founded on Halstedian principles of tumor growth and dissemination.
 Several randomized trials (B-04, B-06, B-17) have demonstrated that the extent of local therapy is not paramount to patient's survival.1-3 As a result of these trials as well as those conducted by other groups,4,5 disfiguring operations developed a century ago, such as radical mastectomy, have now been replaced in the majority of cases by the more cosmetically acceptable and less function-impairing lumpectomy.

 The NSABP B-04 trial was set up as 2 companion trials conducted in parallel, one for patients with clinically node-negative breast cancer and the other for those with clinically node-positive disease.
 Since radical mastectomy was the standard of care at that time, this operation was included as the control arm for both trials.
 One thousand seventy-nine patients with clinically node-negative disease were randomized to radical mastectomy (362 patients), total mastectomy plus local-regional/axillary irradiation (352 patients), or total mastectomy alone, with no targeted axillary treatment (365 patients).
 For patients presenting with clinically suspicious disease in the axilla, 586 patients were randomized to radical mastectomy (292 patients) or total mastectomy plus radiation (294 patients).
 The most recent update from the B-04 trial after 25 years of follow-up6 continues to demonstrate no significant differences in long-term outcome between clinically node-negative patients who received radical mastectomy and those who received total mastectomy with or without nodal irradiation, or between clinically node-positive patients who received radical mastectomy and those who received total mastectomy with nodal irradiation.
-Among women with clinically negative nodes, the hazard ratio for death among those who were treated with total mastectomy and irradiation as compared with those who underwent radical mastectomy was 1.08 (95% CI 0.91–1.28, p = 0.38), and the hazard ratio for ...
+Among women with clinically negative nodes, the hazard ratio for death among those who were treated with total mastectomy and irradiation as compared with those who underwent radical mastectomy was 1.08 (95% CI 0.91–1.28, p = 0.38), and the hazard ...